 Likewise, never accept a ride from someone who has been drinking.
-And, do not allow intoxicated friends to get behind the wheel of a car.
+Be sure to not allow intoxicated friends to get behind the wheel of a car.

 How can I protect myself from drunk drivers?

-It is estimated, approximately four million innocent people are injured or have their vehicles damaged in alcohol-related accidents each year.
+It is estimated that approximately four million innocent people are injured or have their vehicles damaged in alcohol-related accidents each year.

 To protect yourself, wear your seat belt at all times, and make sure children are secured in child safety seats in the back seat.
-Also, be aware of the warning signs of drunk drivers
+Be aware of the warning signs of drunk drivers.